EliAndrewC/l7r/setting/budgets.md

 | Town laborers, servants, and burakumin | ~55 | Property + business | ~125 |
 | **Total county tax revenue** |  |  | **~6,400** |

-Math note: each farming household has ~5 members and pays ~5 koku per year in land tax (following the Rice and Arable-Land Math in [`l7r.md`](l7r.md#rice-and-arable-land-math)).
+Math note: each farming household has ~5 members and pays ~5 koku per year in land tax (following the [Rice and Arable-Land Math](#rice-and-arable-land-math)).
 The ~1,116 farm families in the county contribute ~5,580 koku in farm taxes.
 The remaining ~825 koku is property and business tax from town residents, dominated by the wealthy merchants - the very-rich merchant families pay ~235 koku each in combined property + business tax, while the ordinary "merchants, other" households pay ~5 koku each.
 Per-household rates by caste sub-category are detailed in the [Town](#town) caste table further down in this document.

 Seitoyama is a heavily agrarian county, so Magistrate Hikai's tax revenue comes almost entirely from land tax and ordinary town property/business taxes.
 Local specialized industries do exist, e.g. the local clothier, sake brewer, etc, but their licenses are captured in the business tax column above and do not constitute a separate revenue stream.
 Counties with major specialized industries (coastal counties with substantial fishing or salt-making operations, mountain counties with mining, river-junction counties with major brewing or paper-making) collect additional "small assessments" (in the Tokugawa *komononari* sense) beyond what is shown here, sometimes amounting to several hundred koku per year, occasionally more for an exceptional county.